Nellie Ball: Success of the Nellie Ball formula

 When the Warriors won the 2015 NBA Championship, they successfully closed out the 2015 NBA Finals against the Cleveland Cavaliers using a Nellie Ball-style "Death Lineup."
 This lineup consisted of Stephen Curry, Klay Thompson, Andre Iguodala, Harrison Barnes and Draymond Green.
 In 2016, Golden State recorded a 73–9 regular season record, the best in NBA history.
-But the Warriors lost to LeBron James and the Cavaliers in the NBA Finals.
+But the Warriors lost to LeBron James and the Cavaliers in the NBA Finals, with James and the Cavaliers becoming the first and only team to rally from a 3-1 deficit to win the NBA Championship.
 However, in 2017 and 2018, Golden State won back-to-back NBA titles, defeating Cleveland both times in the process.
 This time, the high-flying Warriors were powered by Curry, Thompson, Green, and fellow superstar Kevin Durant.

 The 2021-22 season was occasionally hard for Kerr and his Warriors.
 Thompson, who had suffered a left ACL injury during the 2019 NBA Finals, and then sustained a right Achilles tendon rupture in 2020, successfully returned to the Warriors in January 2022 after being sidelined for 31 months.
 However, other Golden State players, including Green and Curry, were plagued by injuries, but Kerr was still able to guide Golden State to a 53–29 record.
 In the 2022 Playoffs, the now fully healthy Warriors jelled impressively on the basketball court.
 After cruising fairly smoothly through all 3 rounds of the Western Conference playoffs, the Warriors defeated a Boston Celtics squad in the 2022 NBA Finals, winning the series in 6 games.

 Like Nelson, Kerr was named one of the NBA's 15 greatest coaches during the league's 75th anniversary season in 2021.
 Kerr himself won 4 NBA titles as a head coach.

 Additionally, multiple teams have adopted different variations of Nellie Ball, with point forwards orchestrating some of the most prolific offenses in the current NBA.